wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/picking.md

         sg_motl_batch_sphere('tomolist.mat', 'allmotl_1.star', 'sphere', 8, 3.5, 1, 16, []);

-    Note that we are "oversampling," creating more objects than there are truly proteins of interest in the tomogram.
+    Note that we are oversampling, that is, creating more objects than there are truly proteins of interest in the tomogram.
     This ensures that every true particle is picked at least once and we will subsequently cull unecessary objects.

 3. The Place Objects tool in Chimera only opens AV3-format .em files, so we will need to convert our STOPGAP motivelist using the `sg_motl_stopgap_to_av3` function.